Start9Labs/documentation/site/source/user-manual/initial-setup/initial-setup-start-fresh.rst

   :depth: 2
   :local:

-Setting up a new server
+Set up a new server
 -----------------------

 The video below demonstrations how to set up a newly purchased Start9 server.
 If you are familar with the process or you have recently :ref:`flashed <_flashing>` an existing server, you may want to skip the video and scroll down straight to Step 1.

         .. youtube:: DzikmY4S42Y
-            :width: 100%
+            :width: 95%